Reykugo/popchef-test/README.md

-# Base node react project
+# Popchef test

-This project contains the skeleton for the base node react project.
+This project contains the test for popchef.

 ## Dependencies